Special operations: United States

 Many more US special operation units had developed after and had fought in every major 20th-century conflict.
 In the 21st century, 2003–2012 saw U.S. national security strategy rely on special operations to an unprecedented degree.
-Identifying, hunting, and killing terrorists became a central task in the Global War on Terrorism (GWOT).
+Identifying, hunting, and killing terrorists became a central task in the global war on terrorism.
 Linda Robinson, Adjunct Senior Fellow for U.S. National Security and Foreign Policy at the Council on Foreign Relations, argued that the organizational structure became flatter and cooperation with the intelligence community was stronger, allowing special operations to move at the "speed of war".
 Special operations appropriations are costly: Its budget went from $2.3 billion in 2001 to $10.5 billion in 2012.
 Some experts argued the investment was worthwhile, pointing to the raid in May 2011 that killed Osama bin Laden in Abbottabad, Pakistan.

 That raid was organized and overseen by Admiral William H. McRaven, who was both a student and practitioner of special operations, having published a thesis on them in the 1990s.
 McRaven's theory of special operations was that they had the potential to achieve significant operational, political, or strategic effects.
 This potential required such units to be organized and commanded by special operations professionals rather than being subsumed into larger military units or operations, and required that "relative superiority" be gained during the special operation in question via characteristics such as simplicity, security, rehearsals, surprise, speed, and clearly but narrowly defined purpose.

 Others claimed that special operations' emphasis precipitated a misconception that it was a substitute for prolonged conflict.
 "Raids and drone strikes are rarely decisive tactics and often incur significant political and diplomatic costs for the United States.
 Although raids and drone strikes are necessary to disrupt dire and imminent threats... special operations leaders readily admit that they should not be the central pillar of U.S. military strategy."
 Instead, special operations advocates stated that grand strategy should include their "indirect approach", suggesting that "the ability to operate with a small footprint and low-visibility, invest time and resources to foster interagency and foreign partnerships, develop deep cultural expertise, and rapidly adapt emerging technologies" was vital for maintaining deterrence and countering aggression.
 "Special operations forces forge relationships that can last for decades with a diverse collection of groups: training, advising, and operating alongside other countries' militaries, police forces, tribes, militias or other information groups."